This GED Science Study Guide explains the things you’ll have to learn to pass the GED Science subtest.

 Because there are quite a few questions that include visual elements, understanding how to read this information properly is key.
-So becoming well-prepared and familiar with this sort of representation is needed for success.
+So, becoming well-prepared and familiar with this sort of representation is needed for success.
 This makes the GED Science test pretty hard, but it is what is on the Science GED test.

 The GED tests are timed tests.
-Taking multiple practice tests will not only allow you to discover your weak points, but it also lets you get accustomed to the testing format, and if you take timed practice tests, you’ll learn what it is to take tests under time pressure, but making GED Science study notes will help you ace the GED Science test.
+Taking multiple practice tests will not only allow you to discover your weak points but it also lets you get accustomed to the testing format, and if you take timed practice tests, you’ll learn what it is to take tests under time pressure, but making GED Science study notes will help you ace the GED Science test.

 As said earlier, there are 34 questions on the GED Science subtest.
 To reach a passing score (145), you will have to answer at least between 22 and 24 answers correctly.

-Yes, you can because 85 to 90 percent of science questions can be answered using only the information and data that are provided in the passages and charts and graphs that appear on the science test.
+Yes, you can because 85 to 90 percent of science questions can be answered using only the information and data that are provided in the passages, charts, and graphs that appear on the science test.

 Only 10 or 15 percent of the questions use what we call outside information.
 However, it’s important that you have well-developed reading comprehension skills and you are familiar with the scientific vocabulary.
 Knowing a few active reading strategies will help you, too and we provide GED online classes for free.

 10 GED Science Test Tips